h5n1xp/Omega/README.md

 Any 1.2 or 1.3 rom will work (256k or 512k).

 Once the emulator is running, hit F1 to "insert" the adf image into DF0: the emulator will now boot the disk.
-Currently the emulator is able to boot to Workbench 1.3
+Currently the emulator is able to boot to Workbench 1.3 (up to 4 ADF can be specified in the command line)

 ### Background.